ITfoxtec/FoxIDs/docs/down-party-oidc.md

 How to configure your application as an OpenID Connect Relaying Party (RP) / client.

 > The clients FoxIDs discovery document is `https://foxids.com/tenant-x/track-y/party-client1/.well-known/openid-configuration`
-> if the client is configured in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`
+> if the client is configured in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`.
-> An up-party name e.g. `login` can possible be added to the discovery URL `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

 > A down-party client can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
+> An up-party name e.g. `login` can possible be added to the discovery URL like this `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

 During RP-initiated logout the up-party name can be omitted in the URL if the ID Token is provided in the request.

 ### Configure Authorization Code Flow for a confidant client
 A confidant client could be a web application where the security is handled by the webserver which also stores the client secret.

 - Specify client name in down-party name.
 - Select allowed up-parties.
+- Specify redirect URIs.
-- Specify redirect URIs including both login and logout.
+- Specify post logout redirect URI.
 - Select `code` as response type or possible but not recemented `code token` or `code token id_token`.
 - It is not required to use PKCE in a confidant client but recommended to mitigate replay attacks.
 - Specify a secret.